patching...

 Parents' discussion on how to break news to children gets heated in D.C.-area parenting forum.

-When Newington resident Casey Noriega, 29, passed away Saturday after her car hit a tree in Kingstowne, she left behind a family, a group of friends and work colleagues, and some pint-sized toddlers who knew her simply as "Miss Casey."
+When Newington resident Casey Noriega, 29, passed away Saturday in Kingstowne, she left behind a family, a group of friends and work colleagues, and some pint-sized toddlers who knew her simply as "Miss Casey."

 As an instructor at Gymboree Play and Music of Alexandria, she worked closely on a regular basis with a group of area children.